 These days she keeps active chasing her kids and riding her bike.

 Eileen brings more than 15 years of experience in education.
 Prior to joining Playworks, she's served as executive director of the Yaxche School; program director at Citizen Schools; independent education program design consultant school board director and classroom teacher.
 As director of program quality, Eileen designs and implements systems and tools to support Playworks' program teams in managing and measuring program quality and impact across the country.
 When she's not on the road supporting city teams, Eileen enjoys running, hiking, photography as well as hanging out with her 3-legged dog and amigo, Jack.
 She's a big fan of kickball!

-Account manager for Playworks Training, Hector Ramon Salazar, is in his ninth year with the organization.
-Providing direct service as an AmeriCorps member, program coordinator and program manager in Oakland, Richmond and San Jose for the previous seven years, Hector has now shifted his focus to the national expansion of Playworks Training.
 He received both his bachelor's and master's degree in education from Oakland's Holy Names University.
 During his time at HNU, he served as a point guard and head assistant coach on the men's basketball team while working as director for the Youth Summer Hoop camp.
-In his spare time, Hector enjoys playing catch with his son Xavier, coloring with his daughter Nina and participating in some sort of food activity with his wife Anna.
+A native of Sacramento, CA, Hector spends his downtime playing with his four children and laughing through life with his beautiful wife Anna.